act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 ## Expectation

-For each test target, the image resources referenced by its [image sources][] that do not reference an SVG document either do not contain text expressing anything in a [human language][] or it is [essential][] that the text is rendered with that specific presentation.
+For each test target, each of the image resources referenced by its [image sources][] that do not reference an SVG document either does not contain text expressing anything in a [human language][] or it is [essential][] that the text is rendered with that specific presentation.

 ## Assumptions